 For lots of people here, their preference is to take a boat to San Lucas rather than a pickup to Panajachel when they need something that isn’t available in San Antonio.
 It’s about the same amount of time (around 30 minutes), the boat ride is really pretty and San Lucas is a lot less crowded than Pana (and pretty much Gringo-free).

 If you plan is to buy a lot of stuff and bring it back, there are pickups that travel from San Lucas to San Antonio.
 As they come down the hill from Agua Escondida, it means they can let you off right in front of Casa Colonial.
+I have been told they only run until 1300 but need to verify this.

 Buses to Most Anywhere